-This list is my wish list as the years move to get myself physically prepared for the longer distance hikes, figuring out my preferred foods and how I choose to travel, when I need to think about NERO and ZEROs.
+This list is my wish list as the years move by to get myself mentally and physically prepared for the longer distance hikes, figure out my preferred foods, and how I choose to travel when I need to think about NERO and ZEROs.

 Now is where the rubber begins to hit the road, gathering resources will be the longest part for many with a plan beginning nearly a year in advance or more on the longer trails, like the AT, PCT, and CDT.

-You will need to start saving money and if you plan to keep your job you will want to be banking all the PTO that you can afford, for most getting a split savings account will help the money savings as you can divert a set amount per month without ever seeing it.
+You will need to start saving money and if you plan to keep your job, you will want to be banking all the paid time off (PTO) that you can afford, for most getting a split savings account will help the money savings as you can divert a set amount per month without ever seeing it.

-This may sound like you are protecting a company and may worry about them deciding to let you go before, to me this will depend on your job, your boss, and your quality of work overall.
+This may sound like you are protecting a company and may worry about them deciding to let you go before, but to me, this will depend on your job, your boss, and your quality of work overall.

-This step may be the easiest, or the hardest.
-Depending on your family they may either believe in you getting out and experiencing life or they may be horrifically worried about your safety and worry.
+This step may be the easiest or the most difficult.
+Depending on your family they may either believe in you getting out and experiencing a life-changing event or they may be horrifically worried about your safety and worry.

-Tell them you will have laid out plans of your intentions and that you will not be isolated from the world for the trip, if possible invest in a InReach Mini or similar tracking GPS where they could see your location through a cool hidden page that you give them to login on.
+Tell them you will have laid out plans of your intentions and that you will not be isolated from the world for the trip if possible invest in an InReach Mini or similar tracking GPS where they could see your location through a cool hidden page that you give them to log in on.

-The most center idea to your decision to thru hike, your personal why, is going to be your guiding light when it all goes wrong.
+The most centered idea to your decision to thru-hike, your personal why is going to be your guiding light when it all goes wrong.
 Are you doing this to see what your limits are, a challenge (mental or physical), or something else altogether?

 This comes from your heart and from your mind, a good way to think about it is to build a list in a notebook or journal and add the good reasons and any negatives so you can start to get yourself prepared for them both.